-Exciting change are on the horizon as we’re preparing to bring several brand new species to the Zoo in 2019!
+Exciting changes are on the horizon as we’re preparing to bring several brand new species to the Zoo beginning Memorial Day weekend!

-Across the Zoo, you can also meet a slower, softer species as two-toed sloths will be among the residents of the new MISTery Park.
+Across the Zoo, you can also meet a slower, softer species as two-toed sloths will be among the residents of the new MISTery Park presented by Kroger.
 One of the slowest moving mammals on the planet, sloths spend most of their lives upside down.
 But hanging out all day is simple for sloths because of the two large, hook-shaped claws that help them cling to tree branches.

 In the Park, located across from the Simon Skjodt International Orangutan Center, you can explore through a foggy, cool mosaic of colorful flowers, mosses, trees and plants.
 Along the pathway, you will come across misters to cool you off.
 You might also have a close encounter with a sloth or parrot and learn about wildlife who live in a rainforest.
 And you’ll hear actual nature sounds recorded from a rainforest in South America.